Juan de Mendoza y Luna, Marquis of Montesclaros: As viceroy of New Spain

 He made his formal entry into Mexico City on October 26, 1603, accompanied by his wife Ana de Mendoza, and assumed the reins of government.
 He immediately accused his predecessor, Gaspar de Zúñiga y Acevedo, Count of Monterrey of excessive spending and of exceeding his authority.
 Plans to colonize Alta California in the wake of Sebastián Vizcaíno's exploration were cancelled.

 In August 1604 there was another major inundation of Mexico City.
 Damage was extensive.
 The viceroy initially suggested moving the capital to the nearby hills of Tacubaya, but this was deemed too expensive.
 Then he decided to finish the drainage canal of Huehuetoca, but this was a project requiring many years and the labor of 15,000 Indians to complete.
 In the meantime he repaired the dikes constructed under Viceroy Luís de Velasco, at the same time paving the streets of San Antonio Abad, Chapultepec, San Cristóbal and Guadalupe.
 Nevertheless, parts of the city remained submerged for a year.

 Mendoza y Luna also constructed an aqueduct on stone arches that conducted water from the springs on Chapultepec to the center of the city.
 He cleaned the water channels and paved many streets with cobbles.

 He lifted restrictions on Indians returning to their land to live.

 Later career and death

 On November 20, 1606, Mendoza y Luna was named viceroy of Peru, with instructions to remain in New Spain until the arrival of his successor.
 The new viceroy, Luis de Velasco, 1st Marquess of Salinas del Río Pisuerga, arrived in July of the following year, and Mendoza sailed from Acapulco for Lima in that month.

 He served as viceroy of Peru until 1615.
 During his government in Lima the famous Stone Bridge and the Alameda de los Descalzos of that city were built.
 He returned to Spain the following year, and served as counselor of state and of war.
-Subsequently, he was president of the council of Hacienda (treasury), and also of the council of Aragon.
 In 1621 King Philip IV made him a grandee of Spain.
+Subsequently, he was president of the Council of Hacienda (treasury) (1623-1626), and also of the Council of Aragon (1628).

 He died in Madrid on October 9, 1628, at the age of 57.